Your Time, Your Pace, Your Adventure

 Adults who are responsible for sending out young people are advised to consider courses or routes which avoid potentially dangerous areas if:

-b) their ability to act responsibly is in doubt
+b) a young person's ability to act responsibly is in doubt

-Orienteering generally takes place in areas where trees etc may be present.
+Orienteering generally takes place off paths and in areas where thicker vegetation or trees may be present.
 It is strongly advisable to wear clothing which provides full body cover to protect against cuts and grazes etc. At orienteering competitions, full body cover (ie covering the arms, legs and torso) is compulsory.

 It is essential to have an adult stationed at the Start/Finish point to check off participants on their return.
 Where physical dangers exist or navigation is tricky, it is desirable to have additional adults stationed at appropriate locations to ensure that safety limits are not exceeded.

-Group leaders should have relevant prior experience or hold an appropriate award from British Orienteering (formerly British Orienteering Federation).
+Group leaders should have relevant prior experience or hold an appropriate award from British Orienteering.

 In 2007, with the aid of a grant from the Big Lottery Fund, Devon County Council contracted the implementation of three new permanent orienteering courses (POC) in Devon, and the updating of two more.